jiinjeong/CSVolunteer/README.md

 * **Divisions**
   * One HTML tag is that web developers use very frequently is the `div` tag.
     * `div` stands for "division."
-  * By nesting content within div tags, we can divide our HTML code into logical sections.
+  * By nesting content within `div` tags, we can divide our HTML code into logical sections.
     * By itself, a `div` tag has no visual effect on the webpage.
 However, each `div` tag can be given an ID or class attribute, allowing us to apply unique styles to each section of the webpage.
+    * We say that a division acts as a "container" for a section of our HTML code and as a "hook" for applying CSS to that section.
     * For example:
     ```html
     <body>